anoma/whitepaper/whitepaper.md

 # Future directions

-## Private counterparty discovery
+## Complex counterparty discovery

-The trade-off axis between counterparty discovery, fairness, and privacy is quite fundamental: in order to find a counterparty in any way more efficient than random testing, you must provide some information about your preferences, which entails a corresponding loss of privacy, and in order to provide fairness across a larger set of parties in cases of uncertain information (e.g. variable prices), you must make your preferences public to a larger set of solvers who can see more intents at once and compete to find the fairest solutions.
+The trade-off axis between counterparty discovery, fairness, and data locality is quite fundamental: in order to find a counterparty in any way more efficient than random testing, you must provide some information about your preferences, and in order to provide fairness across a larger set of parties in cases of uncertain information (e.g. variable prices), you must make your preferences public to a larger set of solvers who can see more intents at once and compete to find the fairest solutions.

-Encrypted solving (solving intents which are completely private to the solver), while possible in principle, pairs the already NP problem of solving with the overhead of heavy-duty homomorphic encryption, and is likely to remain infeasible in the near future, but research into improved algorithms, application-specific solutions, and dedicated hardware could bring these overhead costs down over time.
+Encrypted solving, while possible in principle, pairs the already NP problem of solving with the overhead of heavy-duty HE, and is likely to remain infeasible in the near future, but research into improved algorithms, application-specific solutions, and dedicated hardware could bring these overhead costs down over time.

 ## End-to-end behavioural verification